fossit-dev/.github/profile/readme.md

 - Lightspeed (Monitor, Classroom, Filter Agent)
 - NetRef
 - Palo Alto
-- Bypatrol

-As you can see a lot are missing :c\
+As you can see some are missing :c\
 If you have a filter that is not listed here please:
 - Navigate to `chrome://extensions` or `chrome://extensions-internals` and find your filter
 - Note down the extensions ID